-- a. the measurement methods are appropriate and consistently applied; - b. the significant assumptions used in determining fair value measurements represent our best estimates, are reasonable and have been consistently applied; - c. no subsequent event requires adjustment to the accounting estimates and disclosures included in the financial information; - d. the significant assumptions used in determining fair value measurement are consistent with the reporting organization's planned courses of action.
-We have no plans or intentions that have not been disclosed to you, which may materially affect the recorded or disclosed fair values of assets or liabilities; and e. disclosures are complete and appropriate under the stated accounting policies of the reporting organization.
+- a. the measurement methods are appropriate and consistently applied; - b. the significant assumptions used in determining fair value measurements represent our best estimates, are reasonable and have been consistently applied; - no subsequent event requires adjustment to the accounting estimates and disclosures included in the financial information; - d. the significant assumptions used in determining fair value measurement are consistent with the reporting organization's planned courses of action.
+We have no plans or intentions that have not been disclosed to you, which may materially affect the recorded or disclosed fair values of assets or liabilities; and - e. disclosures of significant assumptions are complete and appropriate under the stated accounting policies of the reporting organization.
 Significant estimates and measurement uncertainties known to management have been appropriately disclosed.

-Representation Number 37 (Disclosing Fair Values)
+Representation number 39 (Disclosing fair values)

-• The reporting organization must disclose the measurement methods related to determining fair values.
+The reporting organization must disclose the measurement methods related to determining fair values.